 Bees are among the most important pollinators in many habitats, and yet very little is known about the vast majority of the species.
 The Vermont Wild Bee Survey is the first comprehensive effort to document the bee fauna of the Green Mountain State.
-After two full seasons, we have found more than 300 species of wild bees in at least 36 genera, but believe there are dozens of additional species we are yet to find.

 A Longhorn-Cuckoo Bee (Triepeolus sp.)